 10. Information the confidentiality of which is the subject of dispute in litigation or an administrative proceeding;

-11. Any document, record, or petition generated by the Witness Protection Board or by a prosecuting officer and related to witness protection services that is non-public and non-disclosable under 501 CMR 10.14: All Other Disclosures Related to Witness Protection;
+11. Any document, record, or petition generated by the Witness Protection Board or by a prosecuting officer and related to witness protection services that is non-public and non-disclosable under 501 CMR 10.14;